-Yeah, work is still a buzz but your screensaver is all beaches, cruise ships, palm trees and swim-up bars promising cocktails with cherry garnishes and paper umbrellas.
-You’re starting to feel like working on your garden, golf game, novel or renos could be a full time occupation, if you just had the time.
-And your annual leave just doesn’t stretch to enough hours with your interstate family – especially with grandkiddies on the horizon.
+Work is still a buzz but your screensaver is all beaches, cruise ships, palm trees and swim-up bars promising cocktails with cherry garnishes and paper umbrellas.
+You’re starting to feel like working on your garden, golf games or renos could be a full-time occupation, if you just had the time.
+And your annual leave just doesn’t stretch to enough hours with your interstate family – especially with grandkids on the horizon.

 Studies have found that generally, people need about two thirds of their current annual income in retirement.
-So, if you are currently earning $60,000 you may need around $40,000 to fund each year of your retirement.
+So, if you're currently earning $60,000 you may need around $40,000 to fund each year of your retirement.

 Now’s the time to really pump up your super to make sure you achieve a retirement you can live with and live on.

-No, not from your mate Stewy who studied commerce in the 70s or from Auntie Marge who’s married to a stockbroker.
+No, not from your mate who studied commerce in the 70s or from your Aunt who’s married to a stockbroker.

 Get professional financial advice.
 A financial planner can make sure you’re minimising your tax, maximising your money and receiving all your entitlements.
 A small outlay from your super account now could save you literally thousands in the future.